A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: Acknowledgments

 \section{Acknowledgments}

-This research was funded by the Spanish Government MCIN/AEI/10.13039/501100011033 through projects PID2019-106808RA-I00 and PID2023-146378NB-I00.
-The~first author gratefully acknowledges the predoctoral program AGAUR-FI grant (2023 FI-1 00154) Joan Oró of the Secretaria d'Universitats i Recerca del Departament de Recerca i Universitats de la Generalitat de Catalunya and the European Fund Social Plus.
+This research was funded in part by the Spanish MCIU/AEI/10.13039/501100011033/FEDER/UE through projects PID2019-106808RA-I00 and PID2023-146378NB-I00, and by Secretaria d’Universitats i Recerca del departament d’Empresa i Coneixement de la Generalitat de Catalunya with the grant number 2021 SGR 00330.
+The~first author gratefully acknowledges the predoctoral program AGAUR-FI grant (2023 FI-1 00154) Joan Oró of the Secretaria d'Universitats i Recerca del Departament de Recerca i Universitats de la Generalitat de Catalunya and the European Social Fund Plus.